Spectral Sequences in String Topology: Spectral sequences

 The map is independent of the choices because of the naturality of intersecting on the base: Suppose $(\iota_{n_1})_*(y_1) - (\iota_{n_2})_*(y_2) = d_k(u)$ is a boundary for some $k<n$ where $y_i\in E^2(\xi|_{P_{n_i}})$, $i=1,2$, are cycles.
 We can find a $v\in E^2(\xi|_{P_{N}})$ ($N$>>0) with $\iota_{N}(v)$ representing $u$ and $\iota^{n_1}_N(y_1)- \iota^{n_2}_N(y_2) = d_k(v)$.
 Now we use that $\iota_{n_i}$ factors over $\iota_N$, that intersecting on the base is natural and that the $\iota^{n_1}_N[y_1] = \iota^{n_2}_N[y_2]$ in $E^n(\xi|_{P_N})$ to deduce that our map is well-defined.

 The map is a morphism of spectral sequences since intersecting on the base is a morphism of spectral sequences for each $P_i$. \end{proof}

-\begin{remark}If $\xi$ is a smooth fibre bundle of Hilbert manifolds, it is clear by the construction of the intersection on the base that it converges to the usual Gysin morphism on the homology of the total spaces. \end{remark}
+\begin{remark}If $\xi$ is a smooth fiber bundle of Hilbert manifolds, it is clear by the construction of the intersection on the base that it converges to the usual Gysin morphism on the homology of the total spaces.
+Here we take in the case of twisted coefficients the Thom isomorphism description of the Gysin map, which makes perfect sense in the twisted setting.\end{remark}